Orthomerus: Discovery and history

 The Dutch finds include two tail vertebrae collected in the nineteenth century.
 A second individual dating from just below the Cretaceous–Paleogene boundary was in September 1967 discovered in a quarry near Geulhem by L. de Heer; it consists of a fragmentary left femur (MND K 21.04.003), left tibia (MND K 21.04.004) and left fibula (MND K21.04.005).
 Later found limb bone fragments are OGP 0196 and OGP 2111.
 NHMM 2002067, a partial tibia, seems not to be cospecific with the other finds, suggesting two hadrosaurid species were present in the formation.
 In a quarry near Bemelen a partial right dentary was found, specimen NHMM 198027, that however lacked any teeth.
 However, isolated teeth have been found: NHMM 1997274 by J. Vollers near Sibbe and left dentary tooth NHMM RD 214 from Berg en Terblijt, were also dentary tooth NHMM RN 28 was discovered.
 Finally the collection of the Teylers Museum at Haarlem features a partial right humerus, TM 11253.

 A second species, Orthomerus weberi, was first described by Anatoly Nikolaevich Riabinin in 1945 for hindlimb elements from an unnamed Maastrichtian-age formation in the Crimea of what is now Ukraine (then a part of the Soviet Union).
-These were found by G.F.
-Weber who is honoured in the specific name.
-As Weber was female Lev Nesov in 1995 emended the name to Orthomerus weberae.
+These were found by Gertruda Weber who is honoured in the specific name.
+As Weber was female Lev Nessov in 1995 emended the name to Orthomerus weberae.
 In 2015 it was made the type species of the new genus Riabininohadros, which was not formally named until 2020.

 What is sometimes listed as a third species, O. transsylvanicus, is actually the type species of Telmatosaurus, which Franz Nopcsa in 1915 referred to Orthomerus, an assignment still accepted by Alfred Sherwood Romer in his review of reptiles.
 In recent publications Telmatosaurus is seen as a separate genus, though.
 If Orthomerus would be identical to Telmatosaurus the latter would be its junior synonym.
 Forgetting this, in 1984 Dutch geologist Eric Mulder renamed O. dolloi into Telmatosaurus dolloi.
 A fourth species name is Orthomerus hillii, a renaming in 1915 by Nopcsa of Iguanodon hillii Newton 1892, based on a tooth fragment.
 It is today seen as a nomen dubium.